How to Load Balance and Auto Scale with Amazon’s EC2

 The age of Just-In-Time IT just got ushered in with auto-scaling and load balancing in the cloud.

-11 replies on “How to Load Balance and Auto Scale with Amazon’s EC2”
+11 responses to “How to Load Balance and Auto Scale with Amazon’s EC2”

 as-create-launch-config example3autoscale –image-id ami-mydefaultami \